-- It is open from 10:00 AM to 6:00 PM for the public.
+- It is open from 10:00 AM to 6:00 PM to the public.
 You can easily spend a couple of hours admiring the artifacts collection.
 So visit early.
 It is closed on Mondays and other public holidays.

 - Audio guides are available for visitors.

 - There are scheduled guided tours as well at designated times.
 Check the correct time at the ticket window.

 - Photography is allowed and there are no camera charges.
 In some places, you are not allowed to use flash as it can damage the artifacts.

 - There are two curio shops – one behind the ticket counter and one on the 1st floor.
-Both have interesting gift items to pick.
+Both have interesting gift items to pick from.

 - There is a staff canteen in the basement that serves basic food & there is a new café outside the main building.
 Both places are good for eating or taking breaks in between visiting two galleries.